A lot of people worry about how safe it is to visit New Orleans, and while this is a generally valid concern, they are often a bit overblown.

 Like most mid to large-sized American cities, crime is an issue.
-New Orleans ranks above the national average in most crime statistics.
+New Orleans ranks above the national average in most crime statistics, including violent crime rates.

-However, the majority of this crime in New Orleans occurs in neighborhoods that visitors never go to and the majority of crime in New Orleans occurs between people who know each other.
+However, the majority of this crime in Louisiana's biggest city occurs in neighborhoods that visitors never go to and the majority of crime in New Orleans occurs between people who know each other.

 Is New Orleans Safe to Visit?

-The City of New Orleans has earned a bad reputation for its criminal activity due to a variety of factors, but the truth is that it is fairly safe for tourists and visitors.
+The City of New Orleans has earned a bad reputation for robbery and other criminal offenses due to a variety of factors, but the truth is that it is fairly safe for tourists and visitors.

 We advise you to not openly wear valuable objects like cameras or even a popular brand of purse, it could make you a target for petty theft.